Angus Og (comics)

+The strip's setting is the fictional island of Dramberg in the Outer Hebrides.
+The main character is introduced as a typical 'Highland beatnik', while his girlfriend Mairileen is a homage to the American actress Marilyn Monroe.

 Background

 Set on the fictional island of Drambeg (dràma beag, a wee dram) in the Utter Hebrides (Outer Hebrides in Scots slang), it featured the eponymous Angus Og, and a whole host of other characters, including: